ErikOlson/proj-audit/README.md

     - obj
 ```

 Use `proj-audit --languages ./languages.yaml` or set `languagesFile` in your JSON config to load the file.
 Entries merge with the defaults embedded in `internal/config/languages.yaml`, so you only need to add new languages or override specific ones.
+See `internal/config/README.md` for a tour of the embedded YAML defaults and how to extend them.

 ### Scoring configuration